usnistgov/800-63-3/sp800-63c/sec7_fal.md

+<a name="fal"></a>

 #7.
 Federation Assurance Level (FAL)

 This section defines a Federation and Assertion Level, or FAL.
 The FAL describes aspects of the assertion and federation protocol used in a given transaction.
 These levels can be requested by an RP or required by configuration of both RP and CSP for a given transaction.

-The FAL combines aspects of federation model (section 4), assertion protection strength (section 5), and assertion presentation (section 6) into a single, increasing scale.
+The FAL combines aspects of [federation model](#sec4), [assertion protection strength](#sec5), and [assertion presentation](#sec6) into a single, increasing scale.
 While many other combinations of factors are possible, this list is intended to provide clear implementation guidelines representing increasingly secure deployment choices.
-Each successive levels subsumes and fulfills all requirements of lower levels.
+Each successive level subsumes and fulfills all requirements of lower levels.
 Such definitions not found in the FAL table are possible but outside the scope of this document.

 |FAL|Requirement|
 |:--:|----|